ko-yelie/gulp-rollup-each/README.md

 # gulp-rollup-each

 Gulp plugin for Rollup.
-Yet another gulp-rollup plugin that allows to input/output multiple files.
+Yet another gulp-rollup plugin that allows to input/output multiple files for static site.

 ## Usage